akrobinson74/pdfmanager/README.md

 should be available at: http://localhost:9000/graphiql

 Per the schema there are 2 query operations: `pdfs` and `getPdf(id: ID!)` (where ID is a UUID string).
-There is a single mutation operation:
+There are two mutation operation:
 ```
 uploadPdfs: [PdfReference]
+uploadPdfsWithMetadata(uploadMetadata: UploadInput!): [PdfReference]
 ```
 Use Postman to upload .pdfs.
+In the case of the uploadPdfs operation, the resolver will split the inputFile name(s) on the '.' character to extract the clientName, countryCode, reportType, and reportName from the string (eg. '' -> ())

-See the following image and ask Adam for help:
+See the following image and ask Adam if you need any help:
 ![Postman upload screenshot](src/main/resources/Postman-uploadPdfs.png?raw=true)

 Enjoy!